 Pike County, Kentucky

-Pike County was established on December 19, 1821 from Floyd County.
+Pike County was created on December 19, 1821 from Floyd County.
 Currently the county was named in honor of Zebulon Pike (1779–1813), western explorer and discoverer of Pike's Peak.

-Currently the Pike County Seat is situated in Pikeville additionally, the county government website is pikefiscalcourt.com
+The County Seat is located in Pikeville additionally, the county government website is pikefiscalcourt.com

-Cities and towns to be found in Pike County comprise of Cedarville, Coal Run Village, Elkhorn City, Mouthcard, Phelps, Pikeville, South Williamson.
+Cities and towns located in the County include Cedarville, Coal Run Village, Elkhorn City, Mouthcard, Phelps, Pikeville, South Williamson.

 Pike County vital records can be found at the Kentucky Department of Health (VDH) Office of Vital Records which has copies for of birth & deathe certificates (1911 - present), marriage licenses & divorce decrees (since June 1958).
 There is a fee for each copy requested.
 Please refer to the information to the Statewide Vital Records in Kentucky for current fees and application process.